 Latin Dance Grooves

-We are the proud fiscal sponsor of the Latin Dance Grooves.
+We have served as proud fiscal sponsor of the Latin Dance Grooves.
 Founded by Elizabeth Soberanes in 2008, Latin Dance Grooves is dedicated to exploring, performing and promoting the art of Latin Dance, which it does through offering dance classes, hosting dance performances and producing an award-winning Carnaval Contingent as part of Carnaval San Francisco’s annual Grand Parade.

 Since 1985, we’v have produced Fuerza Joven, a summer journalism training program for Mission District youth.
 Fuerza Joven has helped to engage youth in their communities through real-life, meaningful journalistic projects that foster empowerment, creativity and exploration of place and cultural identity.